ucsb-eri/rt2zammad/README.md

 * Account used to import into api should have agent (to allow Requestor/Customer to be set) and admin roles (pretty sure, still testing)

 ## Modifications from Original Code
+* Moved configuration information into a separate PHP file.
+  * An example of this file is at config.php.example, a copy should be made to config.php and then modified to fit the use case
 * Combined the three separate scripts into a single utility that takes a subcommand argument
   * create-tickets  - create tickets
   * assign-customer - believe this assigns customers/requestors after import